 Urban dictionary definition of date night: A time when a couple can take time for themselves away from children and responsibilities.
 While often occurring at night, a Date Night can happen during day hours as well.
 Not to be confused with a Date, as that is between unmarried couples solely.

 When we get married and then add kids and responsibilities, we have the tendency to put date nights on the bottom of the totem pole.

-Here’s the thing, during busy life, it’s hard to connect with our spouse.
+Here’s the thing, during a busy life, it’s hard to connect with our spouse.

 Have you tried to have a meaningful conversation with your spouse when the kids are present?
 Usually, the conversation takes twice as long, with repeats because the kids want to interject and interrupt.

 We can’t expect any relationship to work long-term if we don’t choose to put the time into it.
 Every day it needs to be an intentional choice so that our marriages last the long-haul.

 Our marriage aim is growing together through the years, not growing apart.

 It’s hard work.
 But aren’t we up for that challenge?

 According to research done by Redbook, 45% of couples rarely have date nights.
 Only 18% of those couples have dates once a month.

 I don’t know about you, but considering our divorce rates, we need to be having regular date nights in our marriages.